-- Access to the rest of the Service Fabric programming APIs.
-Unlike Service Fabric Services modeled as Guest Executables, Reliable Services get to use the rest of the Service Fabric APIs directly.
+- Access to Service Fabric APIs.
+Unlike Service Fabric services modeled as Guest Executables, Reliable Services can use Service Fabric APIs directly.
 This allows services to:

-- ...and giving them access to many other capabilities, all from a first class programming model in several programming languages.
+- Access many other capabilities, all from a first-class programming model in several programming languages.

-- A simple model for running your own code that looks like programming models you are used to.
+- A simple model for running your own code that feels like other familiar programming models.
 Your code has a well-defined entry point and easily managed lifecycle.

 - A pluggable communication model.
 Use the transport of your choice, such as HTTP with Web API, WebSockets, custom TCP protocols, or anything else.
 Reliable Services provide some great out-of-the-box options you can use, or you can provide your own.